How Does Bulimia Affect Your Jaw?

 How Long Does Bulimia Jaw Take to Develop?

 More research is needed to determine how long it typically takes for someone to develop bulimia jaw.
-What’s clear, however, is that the ailment and its related issues are more common among people who purge frequently.
+But the ailment and its related issues are more common among people who purge frequently.
 And the longer a person has been purging, the more likely they are to experience these effects.

-One study noted that swelling along the jawline can take place as long as three to six days after a purging episode.
-[3] Still, every patient may experience the issue differently, depending on their unique habits, physiology, and the severity of their condition.
+One study noted that swelling along the jawline can occur for as long as three to six days after a purging episode.3 Still, every patient may experience the issue differently, depending on their unique habits, physiology, and the severity of their condition.

 Other Oral Health Problems Related to Bulimia Nervosa

-Bulimia jaw isn’t the only oral complication that can be caused by frequent purging.
+Bulimia jaw isn’t the only oral complication that can result from frequent purging.

-Self-induced vomiting can introduce an outsized amount of acid to the delicate digestive system, causing damage to the surfaces it runs over, including the lining of the esophagus and the enamel that covers your teeth.
+Self-induced vomiting can introduce more acid to the delicate digestive system.
+This causes damage to the surfaces it runs over, including the esophagus lining and tooth enamel.

-And the combination of frequent purging and the nutritional deficiencies commonly associated with BN can result in a number of other issues, including: [4]
+The combination of frequent purging and nutritional deficiencies commonly associated with bulimia can result in a number of other issues, including:4

 • Dental pain